SamYStudiO/flair-physical-density-ane/README.md

 trace( PhysicalDensity.dpi );
 ```

-On desktop and iOS devices this will return Capabilities.screenDpi, so this extension has no isSupported method since it will works fine on all platform.
+On desktop and iOS devices this will return Capabilities.screenDpi, so this extension has no isSupported method since it will work fine on all platform.